Open Educational Resources (OER) Guides

 Answer: Check out CUNY's Global Class Search Tool to view which classes I am teaching next semester (if next semester's schedule was already posted.)
 To have the tool show only the sections that a specific instructor is teaching, enter the instructor's last name into the search form. - Question: I am trying to register for a class that you are teaching next semester, but the class is full.
 Could you, please, enroll me in your class?

 Answer: It could be great to have you in class!
-The issue is that if the section has no available seats, the department does not allow overtallies for any courses, with no exceptions.
-As an instructor, I have no say in this case and don't have the ability to add or ask the college to add students to my class, even if you are on the class's waitlist.
+The issue is that if the section has no available seats, the CISC department does not allow overtallies for any courses, with no exceptions.
+As an instructor, I have no say in this case and can't add or ask the college to add students to my class, even if you are on the class's waitlist.
 I truly apologize for the inconvenience that this situation causes. - Question: I emailed you at your sci.brooklyn.cuny.edu email address, but didn't get a response from you.
 What should I do?

 Answer: I apologize for not receiving your previous message.
 Due to a technical issue at Brooklyn College's info-tech services (ITS), my sci.brooklyn.cuny.edu mailbox no longer receives emails since February 2025.
 Please resend your email message at miriam.briskman@ : I will respond to it as soon as possible.brooklyn .cuny.edu